Pope signals elderly married men could become priests

-BERLIN Pope Francis has said he is willing to consider ordaining older married men in isolated communities, but has ruled out making priestly celibacy optional to tackle a shortage of clergy.
+BERLIN Pope Francis has said he is willing to consider ordaining older married men as priests in isolated communities, but has ruled out making celibacy optional to tackle a shortage of clergy.

 The shortage has prompted calls from some progressives to end the ancient tradition of celibacy for Roman Catholic priests.